lydiaYchen/PerfEvaluation-IN4215/project.md

 2. Experiment setup: what workloads, and testbeds will you use?
 2. Exploration of experiments: what parameters and configurations do you plan to explore?
 3. Predictive analysis: what analytical methods will you apply and what predictive models will derive?
-5. Optimization and validation: how will you evaluate your algorithm/approach and what type of resource and algorimic suggestions will explore?
+5. Optimization and validation: how will you evaluate your algorithm/approach and what type of resource and algorithmic suggestions will explore?
 6. Background readings: list at least 5 related papers that you will read to add context to your research

 **Submission**: every group uploads their proposal on Brightspace.
 The proposal should be in PDF format and should contain the group name and the list of group members (name, student IDs).